Las Ventas: Structure and facilities

 "Las Ventas" is divided into a ring or arena, and a group of zones called "patios".
-Its architecture is Neo-Mudéjar, with ceramic representations of the heraldic crests of the different Spanish provinces.
+Its architecture is Neo-Mudéjar, with ceramic representations of the arms of the different Spanish provinces.
 The arena has a diameter of 60 meters.
 The seating capacity is divided into 10 "tendidos" (group of 27 rows around the arena), some of them in the shade and the rest in the sun.

 The president of the 'corrida' sits in the 10th Tendido.
 The Royal Box is of outstanding design, with its Mudéjar architecture, a complete bathroom and a lift.
 Opposite to the Royal Box, in the covered grandstand roof, is the clock.
 The bullring has five gates, plus three more called "toriles", from where the bulls enter the arena.
 The gate of the "cuadrillas", between "tendidos" 3 and 4, has access to the horse yard.
-Inside this door, the "paseillo" starts and the "picadores" (those who pierce the bull with the lance) come out from here to the arena ("suerte de varas").
+Inside this door, the "paseíllo" starts and the "picadores" (those who pierce the bull with the lance) come out from here to the arena ("suerte de varas").
 The dragging gate, that leads to the skinning room, is between "tendidos" 1 and 2.
 The famous "Puerta Grande" (Big Gate), also called the Gate of Madrid, is between "tendidos" 7 and 8.
 Going out through this door, especially during the Fiesta of San Isidro, is every bullfighter's ambition.

 There are also a chapel and a small infirmary with two operating rooms.

 Other uses

 Cultural visits

-Las Ventas bullring is open during all year for cultural visits under the name of Las Ventas Tour.
-Tour includes an audioguide translated into 10 languages and the visit of the bullring and its bullfighting museum.
+Las Ventas bullring is open all year for cultural visits under the name of Las Ventas Tour.
+The tour includes an audioguide translated into 10 languages and the visit to the bullring and its bullfighting museum.

 Concerts

 The Beatles performed here on July 2, 1965.
 In 1991, Diana Ross performed at Las Ventas for her Here and Now World Tour 1991-92.
-On July 15th, 1993 Depeche Mode performed here during their notorious Devotional Tour.
+On July 15, 1993 Depeche Mode performed here during their Devotional Tour.
 During 1996, Australian rock band AC/DC performed at the bullring for their Ballbreaker World Tour, recording the performance for their concert video, No Bull.
 In the summer of 2003, Radiohead played a concert at Las Ventas, their only stop in Spain that year.
 In 2009, Kylie Minogue performed there as part of her KylieX2008 tour, and on October 28, 2011, Coldplay performed at Las Ventas during the American Express Unstaged music series.